-Based on a typical full-time load of 32 credits per year, a double room, and a 15-meals per week / 30-block dining plan, the annual expenses for the 2013-2014 academic year are:
+Based on a typical full-time load of 32 credits per year, a double room, and a 7-Day All-Access dining plan, the estimated annual expenses at the University of Maine at Farmington for the 2017-2018 academic year are:

 In addition to the above charges, which apply to all students, there is a one-time orientation fee of $230 for entering first-year students and transfer students.

-Remember, when comparing costs at different colleges, be sure you are accounting for all categories of charges.
-Not every school includes its mandatory fees or orientation fees in their published annual costs / expenses.
+When comparing costs at different colleges, be sure you are accounting for all categories of charges — especially mandatory fees.
+Not every school includes its mandatory fees in their published annual costs / expenses.